San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- San Francisco games finished over 50 points scored, its current matchup's total, five times (out of 16) last year.
+- Last year, San Francisco's games finished over 50.5 points scored, its current matchup's total, five (out of 16) times.

-- Last year, 13 of Green Bay's 18 games had a combined total of more than 50 points scored.
+- A total of 11 Green Bay games last season (out of 18) had more than 50.5 total points scored.

-- The 49ers and the Packers combined to average 5.3 more points per game a season ago than the total of 50 set for this matchup.
+- The 49ers and the Packers combined to average 4.8 more points per game a season ago than the over/under of 50.5 set for this game.

-- Opponents of the two teams averaged a combined 2.5 less points per game (47.5) last season than this matchup's over/under of 50 points.
+- The 49ers and the Packers saw their opponents average a combined 3.0 fewer points per game last season than the over/under of 50.5 set in this matchup.

-- The 49ers' average point total in matchups last year was 47.1, 2.9 points less than the over/under in this game.
+- The average over/under the 49ers had set in games last year was 3.4 less points than this outing's point total.

-- Packers games in 2020 averaged an over/under of 50.8 points, 0.8 more than the point total in this matchup.
+- The average total for Packers games in 2020 was 0.3 more points than the point total of 50.5 in this outing.

 49ers stats and trends

-- The 49ers covered the spread once when favored by 3.5 points or more last season (in five opportunities).
+- The 49ers were favored by 3 points or more seven times last season, and covered the spread in two of those matchups.

-- San Francisco's games went over the point total eight out of 16 times last season.
+- San Francisco and its opponents combined to hit the over eight out of 16 times last season.

-- When San Francisco recorded over 23.1 points last season, it was 4-3 against the spread and 4-3 overall.
+- San Francisco was 4-3 against the spread and 4-3 overall last season when the team scored over 23.1 points.

-- In games that San Francisco churned out more than 334 yards last year, the team was 6-7 against the spread and 6-7 overall.
+- When San Francisco totaled over 334 yards last year, the team was 6-7 against the spread and 6-7 overall.

-- Last season the 49ers turned the ball over 31 times, 13 more than the Packers' takeaways (18).
+- Last year the 49ers turned the ball over 31 times, 13 more than the Packers' takeaways (18).

 Packers stats and trends

+- Green Bay covered 10 times in 16 games with a spread last year.

-- The Packers covered the spread when playing as at least 3.5-point underdogs in their only opportunity last year.
+- The Packers covered the spread when playing as at least 3-point underdogs in their only opportunity last year.

-- Last season, nine of Green Bay's games went over the point total.
+- A total of nine of Green Bay's games last year went over the point total.

-- When Green Bay recorded more than 24.4 points last year, it was 11-3 against the spread and 12-2 overall.
+- When Green Bay scored more than 24.4 points last year, it was 11-3 against the spread and 12-2 overall.

-- When Green Bay amassed more than 314.4 yards last season, the team was 11-5 against the spread and 13-3 overall.
+- When Green Bay picked up over 314.4 yards last season, the team was 11-5 against the spread and 13-3 overall.

 - The Packers had 11 giveaways last season, while the 49ers had 20 takeaways.